 , released in November 2014, introduced Spell cards which evolve into creatures.

 SolForge provides examples of:

 - Because you can have a maximum of three copies of a card in a deck, the game disallows you to sell cards for silver if you only have three or fewer copies of that card in your collection.
-This is in addition to the game asking the usual "Are you sure" question before you convert cards into silvers.

 - Baleful Polymorph: Uterra spell Botanimate transforms an opposing creature into a little tree.

 - Bribing Your Way to Victory: The Legendary (and some Rare) cards are much more powerful than more common cards, and a deck full of them will be nigh-unbeatable without Legendaries of your own.
 Although it is possible to get Legendaries using only Silvers and thus not spend real money, it will take a lot of time, leaving you the other option.

 - Cameo: Tyco and Gabe shows up in the alternate art for Alloyin Strategist.
 This probably ties in with Penny Arcade's blog post promoting Solforge some time before its Open Beta launch.

 - Cannibalism Superpower: Several Nekrium cards, mostly involving Grimgaunts.

 - Combining Mecha: Forge Guardian Omega can only be formed by having five cards of a specific type on the field.
 Once formed, it's an extremely powerful card that bears a notable resemblance to Voltron.

 - Crutch Character: Some creatures have above average stat at level 1, but doesn't grow significantly enough that in some cases, their level 3 version can even be drawfed by some other cards' level 2.
 However, these cards are not without use; Seeing that some of the strongest game-ending cards can only reach their potential at level 3, these crutches can be used to end the game before your opponent gets to play any level 3 cards.